-You know the feeling; you are homesick and you just want home.
+You know the feeling; you are homesick for South Africa and you just want home.
 Nothing else will do.
 No other adventure, no prospect of promotion, you just want home.
 Just for one day…an hour…in such desperate times even a minute would do!

 As I sit at my desk I can hear the wind howl, cascading icy raindrops onto the frozen English soil outside and once again the feeling of homesickness intrudes.